kubernetes/website/content/en/docs/contribute/advanced.md

 Each Kubernetes release is coordinated by a team of people participating in the sig-release Special Interest Group (SIG).
-Others on the release team for a given release include an overall release lead, as well as representatives from sig-pm, sig-testing, and others.
+Others on the release team for a given release include an overall release lead, as well as representatives from sig-testing and others.
 To find out more about Kubernetes release processes, refer to [https://github.com/kubernetes/sig-release](https://github.com/kubernetes/sig-release).